 What is also clear in retrospect is how Dickinson expected Maiden to develop along lines that never sat well with the rest of the band, the singer hoping to emulate the radical stylistic experimentation of classic rock bands like Led Zeppelin.
 Dickinson was thus deeply disappointed with Somewhere In Time and only temporarily pleased with Seventh Son Of A Seventh Son.
 He wanted something else.

-We are now moving into discussions about the 1990s, definitely the most controversial decade of the band’s existence.
-As it turned out, Dickinson and band-leading bassist Steve Harris took charge of moving Maiden away from their late 80s sound and style.
-This upset Smith greatly and forced him to leave the band as they started working on their first 90s record, No Prayer For The Dying:
+As Maiden sailed into the 1990s, easily the most controversial decade of the band’s existence, Dickinson and band-leading bassist Steve Harris took charge of steering Maiden away from their late 80s sound and style.
+This upset Smith greatly and forced him to leave the band as they started working on their first 90s record, No Prayer For The Dying (1990):

 The result of this was a steep drop in record sales and diminishing concert crowds, a trend that had already set in when they toured America in 1988.
-Opinions are what they are, and Maiden might have fared no better by sticking to their late 80s style, but it’s impossible to escape the fact that many fans and critics perceived No Prayer For The Dying to be Maiden’s poorest album to that point.
+Maiden might possibly have fared no better in commercial terms by sticking to their late 80s style, but it’s impossible to escape the fact that many fans and critics perceived No Prayer For The Dying to be Maiden’s poorest album to that point.

 The paradox is that Maiden set out to alter their style in 1990 because they thought, along with many music journalists, that their late 1980s had been a stylistic error.
 What they had proudly proclaimed to be groundbreaking albums, Somewhere In Time and Seventh Son Of A Seventh Son, would just a few years later be viewed as embarrassments.
-One needed only to ask Dickinson in 1992, when he stated that Seventh Son “was a flawed album and the tour was too much … we forgot about the music.”
+Dickinson stated in 1992 that Seventh Son “was a flawed album and the tour was too much … we forgot about the music.”
 And as he looked back on that period much later, he conceded that the very point with No Prayer “was to do something that was the opposite to Seventh Son.”